learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Authentication and Authorization.md

 5. What is role-based access control?
 Answer: Role-based access control (RBAC) is an authorization model where access to resources is based on the user's role within an organization.
 Each role has a defined set of permissions that determine what actions they can perform and what data they can access.

-## Related webpage
+## 網路資料
 {{< ask_chatgpt >}}
-List the relevant introduction webpages about Authentication and Authorization
+給我5篇Authentication and Authorization的網路資料
 {{< /ask_chatgpt >}}